Lawmakers could press Barra on GM report findings

 Jun.
 18, 2014

-According to a congressional aide, members will have more questions about how much Barra knew about a problem with the ignition switches in the cars when she was GM product development chief.
-Barra said in previous testimony in April that she first learned of the problem late last year.
+According to a congressional aide, members will have more questions about how much CEO Mary Barra knew about the problem when she was GM product development chief.
+Barra says she only learned of it last year.
 The GM report exonerated Barra and other top executives.